antistereotip/ghost/README.md

 ### Development

-- Development have 2 segments: Socket and Web
+- Development have 2 segments: Socket and Web.
-- Please contribute to this project and go deep into Socket Programming
+- Please contribute to this project and go deep into Socket Programming.
 - Ghost represented in web will be in frames of engine up-a: https://github.com/antistereotip/ng1np